 Here is the conceptual design rendering I presented to the homeowner a couple weeks after our Initial Consultation.
 Creative thoughts + ideas to transform their home and property.

 AFTER Photo: I always pray for creative inspiration and the wonderful independent teams assembled to build these renovations.
+After completion, this home (literally) sold for $2 million dollars more than the owners had originally purchased it for.

-Santa Barbara Spanish home Ideas: Before and After
+Spanish house Ideas: Before and After Photos

+See how a basic entry level home with an asphalt roof was modified into a beautiful Santa Barbara Spanish home.
 Scroll to learn how this Before and After transformation took place.
-See how a basic entry level home with an asphalt roof was modified into a beautiful Santa Barbara Spanish home.

 Here the creative process begins.
 Scaffolding has been installed and new windows are going in.